Introduction

 What about the food?

-TMB Tips 3: As the TMB passes through many villages and towns, you will be able to resupply every couple of days.
+TMB Tips 3: As the TMB passes through many villages and towns, you can resupply every couple of days.
 And there will be refuge all along where you can always stop.
 In fact, most of the mountain huts offer breakfast, dinner, and lunch boxes.
 Some of them even often have lunch at their restaurants.

 And the Water?

-There are also many streams along the way, but it would be better to avoid drinking from them.
+There are also many streams along the way, but it’s best to avoid drinking from them.
+Our TMB Google map includes all those water points.

 Tip: We use the DJI Action 4 to film our vlogs — compact, durable, and perfect for capturing every adventure.